akashbilgi/GPU_QuickSort_Project/README.md

 2. CPU: all

 3. GPU: NVIDIA Fermi or higher (1.x capability or higher)

-4  builder: CUDA 4.0 or higher
+4. Builder: CUDA 4.0 or higher